 Earliest Detection

-- May detect some infections
+- May detect some substances

 - Has higher risk of false negatives